Adding scroll offset tracking to a SwiftUI ScrollView

 }

-scroll offset is now continuously sent to the action as the scroll view is scrolled.
-You could use this to fade out some content in the header, present additional views as content is scrolled etc.
+The offset is now continuously sent to the action as the scroll view is scrolled.
+You can use this to fade out content in the header, present additional views, etc.

 Creating a new scroll view component